Citation, DOI, disclosures and article data

 General considerations on imaging include:

-- lactating adenoma: seen as a solid lesion and may show colour flow within it
+lactating adenoma: seen as a solid lesion and may show color flow within it

-- fibroadenoma: classically ovoid or almond shaped with smooth border, internal homogeneous echogenicity and acoustic enhancement 7
+fibroadenoma: classically ovoid or almond-shaped with a smooth border, internal homogeneous echogenicity and acoustic enhancement 7

 - 1. Sabate JM, Clotet M, Torrubia S et-al. Radiologic evaluation of breast disorders related to pregnancy and lactation.
 Radiographics.
 2007;27 Suppl 1 : S101-24. doi:10.1148/rg.27si075505 - Pubmed citation

 - 2. Salvador R, Salvador M, Jimenez JA et-al. Galactocele of the breast: radiologic and ultrasonographic findings.
 Br J Radiol.
 1990;63 (746): 140-2. doi:10.1259/0007-1285-63-746-140 - Pubmed citation

 - 3. Stevens K, Burrell HC, Evans AJ et-al. The ultrasound appearances of galactocoeles.
 Br J Radiol.
 1997;70 : 239-41.
 Br J Radiol (abstract) - Pubmed citation

 - 4. Gómez A, Mata JM, Donoso L et-al. Galactocele: three distinctive radiographic appearances.
 Radiology.
 1986;158 (1): 43-4.
 Radiology (abstract) - Pubmed citation

 - 5. Son EJ, Oh KK, Kim EK.
 Pregnancy-associated breast disease: radiologic features and diagnostic dilemmas.
 Yonsei Med.
 J. 2006;47 (1): 34-42.
 Yonsei Med.
 J. (link) - Free text at pubmed - Pubmed citation